 Unless you have a buy-to-let mortgage, you should also notify your lender - otherwise you may not be able to sub-let without breaching the terms of your mortgage conditions.

-Please send this information to us, marking it for the attention of the Home Ownership Team.
+Please send this information to us, marking it for the attention of the Commercial and Sales team.

 Buying or selling your home